-While you can disable WUDO using Settings, REGEDIT or GPEDIT, you may want to, instead, alter its settings a bit to make it work according to you needs.
+While you can disable WUDO using Settings, REGEDIT or GPEDIT, you may want to, instead, alter its settings a bit to make it work according to your needs.
 One such setting is Delivery Optimization Max Cache Size.
-There are two policies, Max Cache Size and Absolute Max Cache Size, and we are going to alter them to Change Delivery Optimization Max Cache Size for Updates in Windows 10.
+There are two policies, Max Cache Size and Absolute Max Cache Size, and we are going to alter them to Change Delivery Optimization Max Cache Size for Updates in Windows 11/10.

 Change Delivery Optimization Max Cache Size for Windows Updates